devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 ![course overview](../sharedImages/courseOverview.png)

 Now that you have experience with creating, registering, and deploying the JWT Pizza Service manually, it is time to modify your CI workflow to do this automatically when you push a change to the repository.
 This deliverable represents the **Scalable compute** portion of our product overview diagram.
-It provides the hosting of the jwt-pizza-service in a way that can support an ever growing customer base, all driven by an automated CI process.
+It provides the hosting of the `jwt-pizza-service` in a way that can support an ever-growing customer base, all driven by an automated CI process.

 Your work on this deliverable consists of four parts:

-1. **ECR configuration**: Set up ECR to keep track of the different versions of your jwt-pizza-service Docker container images.
+1. **ECR configuration**: Set up ECR to keep track of the different versions of your `jwt-pizza-service` Docker container images.
 1. **Image registration CI**: Modify the CI pipeline to automatically build and deploy a new container image to ECR.
 1. **ECS configuration**: Setup ECS to deploy a container to Fargate and expose it publicly using the application load balancer.
 1. **Image deployment CI**: Modify the CI pipeline to automatically deploy a new container image to ECS.